New Waverly, Texas: Economy

 In 2002 the New Waverly area's largest employer was Louisiana-Pacific's large plywood-manufacturing mill.
 As of that year most residents traveled to Conroe, Huntsville, and/or Willis to buy goods.

 The Sam Houston National Forest is located nearby and operates a ranger station in the vicinity.

+History

+Residents of Danville, Texas mostly relocated to the new railroad town of Willis, Texas around 1870 and the town declined further when the old Houston road (U.S. Highway 75) was rerouted through New Waverly.

 Demographics

 As of the 2020 United States census, there were 914 people, 329 households, and 215 families residing in the city.